 She gestured to his knights.

 “They’ve trained without me before.”

 She looked at him with mock suspicion. “’Tis to keep me from going alone, aye?”

 He flashed her a grin.

 She huffed.
 “Then a ‘no’ would be ignored.”

 She laughed.
 “I would enjoy it.
 After breakfast.
 How was your morning?” she asked to be courteous, but apparently he heard it in her voice.

 “I will not bore you with my occupation any more than I will allow you to bore me with yours.”

 “Thank you,” she breathed, which made him laugh.

 As a servant passed behind Brìghde’s chair, she caught her and murmured, “I want several barrels full of water heated to boiling by the time this meal has been completely cleaned up.
-Please tell that to whoever needs to make that happen.
 Find all the soap in this keep, brooms, brushes, cloths, scrapers, and such, and gather every unoccupied servant in and out of the keep, and I know there are many of those.”